9

 Intro

-I took part of the fast and amazing evolution of publishing from film and mechanicals to the new printing technologies of computer to plate, instant digital printing and digital design.
-My experience taught me publishing is not about the technology but more about communication, and print is just one of the ways to distribute that communication, as we evolve we find more efficient and instant ways to deliver the message.
+I took part in the fast and amazing evolution of publishing from film and mechanicals to the new printing technologies of computer to plates, instant digital printing and digital design.
+My experience taught me publishing is not about technology but more about communication, and print is just one of the ways to distribute that communication.
+As we evolve, we find more efficient and instant ways to deliver the message.

-What started with the patient work of calligraphy in the middle ages had evolved in an unimaginable way.
-Today instead of manuscripts we are using devices such as tablets, cell phones and computers to present information.
+What started with the patient work of calligraphy in the Middle Ages has evolved in an unimaginable way.
+Today, instead of manuscripts, we are using devices such as tablets, cell phones and computers to present information.

 Things show up early

-Since an early age I felt fascinated by books and was taught to read at a very early age.
+From an early age, I have felt fascinated by books and was taught to read at a very early age.
 In the same way that books gave me a world of fantasy and exploration, drawing was my way to express all my feelings.
 I studied art but when I made my career choice I followed my curiosity to know about the world through science and mathematics.

-I never abandoned art and humanities for science, on the contrary, science and art are the yin and yang of my life.
-I combined the two of them almost everyday, science gave me a very unique and concrete way to explain our world, the arts connect me with my spiritual and artistic side and help me to transcend the rigidity of science.
+I never abandoned art and humanities for science.
+On the contrary, science and art are the yin and yang of my life.
+I combined the two of them almost every day.
+Science gave me a unique and concrete way to explain our world, while the arts connect me with my spiritual and artistic side and help me to transcend the rigidity of science.

-That’s why I believe behind any human being there is a complex world of choices, talents and interest.
-We as a humans are not defined by our profession but we can define our profession.
+That’s why I believe that behind every human being lies a complex world of choices, talents and interests.
+We as humans are not defined by our profession, but we can define our profession.

 The present is all we have